gardenlinux/gardenlinux/tests/README.md

-    push-release-platform-test-gcp          Push the platform test image for gcp with release tag push-release-platform-test-kvm          Push the platform test image for kvm with release tag push-release-platform-test-openstack    Push the platform test image for openstack with release tag
+    push-release-platform-test-gcp          Push the platform test image for gcp with release tag push-release-platform-test-kvm          Push the platform test image for kvm with release tag push-release-platform-test-openstack    Push the platform test image for openstack with release tag push-release-platform-test-tofu         Push the platform test image for tofu with release tag

 The resulting container images will be tagged as `gardenlinux/platform-test-<platform>:<version>` with `<version>` being the version that is passed as $GL_VERSION build argument.
 By default this is the version that has the `latest` tag in the [github image registry](https://github.com/gardenlinux/gardenlinux/pkgs/container/gardenlinux).
 In addition to that, tags for the commit hashes also exist.